MarsTheProtogen/Puro_Shimeji/NEW PURO v2.1/readme.txt

-<b>NOTE</b>
-This is <b>NOT</b> my original program
-I have only modified some animations and how often diffrent events happen

-The following is the guide that comes originaly with the Shimeji-ee.jar and related data

 Shimeji-ee: Shimeji English Enhanced

 Shimeji-ee is a Windows desktop mascot that freely wanders and plays around the screen.
 The mascot is very configurable; its actions are defined through xml and its animations/images can be (painstakingly) customized.
 Shimeji was originally created by Yuki Yamada of Group Finity (http://www.group-finity.com/Shimeji/).
 This branch of the original Shimeji project not only translates the program/source to English, but adds additional enhancements to Shimeji by Kilkakon and other members of the community.